Fall in Love with the Beauty of Cleveland Park in Spartanburg, SC

 On our visit, my kids, who are 4 and 7 years old, fit right in with the ages of the kids playing.
 Plus, there were older kids (pre-teens and teenagers) hanging out at the basketball court and walking the paved track.
 The park serves all ages.

-The most exciting feature is definitely the splash pad!
 The splash pad is activated by the touch of a button.
 You may have to wait a minute or two for the water to come up after you push it, but once it does, the kids will have a blast!
 The splash pad is a great feature, especially because Stewart Park is not a shaded park.
 If you want shade, you will have to sit at the pavilion (which borders the playground).

-splash pad at Stewart Park in Spartanburg
+Splash pad and playground at Stewart Park in Spartanburg, SC

 Plan a trip to Stewart Park